topquark22/TheElements/README.md

 ### Validation Rules

 The script rejects input if any token:
-- Is not a valid decimal integer
+- Is not a valid decimal integer, or one of the special isotope values "1.2" or "1.3"
 - Is outside the range 1–118
 - Is missing or empty